The Department of Homeland Security Is a Mess of Misconduct and Ineptitude

 Longstanding discipline problems at DHS provide a glimpse of what fans of bigger government on the right and left would inflict on us.

 With bigger government now popular on both the nationalist right and the progressive left, it's an appropriate moment to review what constitutes existing government.
-A recent inspector general's report may offers some crucial insights.
+A recent inspector general's report may offer some crucial insights.
 The report shows that the inner workings at the most recently created executive department—the Department of Homeland Security (DHS)—are a mess despite years of warnings about problems in its component agencies.

 "The Department does not have sufficient policies and procedures to address employee misconduct," notes the new report from the DHS Office of the Inspector General (OIG), dated June 17, 2019.
 "Specifically, the Department's policy does not include procedures for reporting allegations of misconduct, clear and specific supervisor roles and expectations, or clearly defined key discipline terms used across the components."

 As examples of what constitutes misconduct among DHS employees, the report mentions "being absent without leave, improper use of a government-issued credit card, and sleeping on the job."
 That sort of petty, but damaging, misbehavior probably represents the most common sort of misconduct.
 But bad behavior also includes much more serious issues, too.

 Keeping a handle on that sort of misbehavior could potentially be a big job.
 "Although DHS has no department-wide misconduct allegation data, the Joint Intake Center for U.S. Customs and Border Protection (CBP) and U.S. Immigration and Customs Enforcement (ICE) received more than 16,368 allegations of misconduct and other reportable information in fiscal year 2014 alone," notes OIG.